 The National Planning Framework (NPF) sets out Ireland's planning policy direction for the next 22 years.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
-The RSES for the Southern Region (that includes the area to which the VEDP relates) sets out objectives relating tourism development, that have been subject to environmental assessment, including those relating to: enhancing provision of tourism and leisure amenity; promoting tourism activity; developing a road network and public transport services, facilitating improved visitor access and longer dwell times; developing walking and cycling trails, opening greater accessibility to the marine and countryside environment bv sustainable modes; and facilitating appropriate tourism development, including that relating to greenways, blueways and peatlands.
-When adopted, the RSES will inform the review of existing, assessed lower-tier Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
+The Eastern and Midlands RSES sets out objectives relating tourism development that have been subject to environmental assessment.
+The RSES will inform the review of existing, assessed Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
 Such reviews will also be subject to environmental assessments.

-Implementation of the VEDP shall be consistent with and conform with the NPF, RSES and lower-tier land use plans, including provisions relating sustainable development, to environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
-In order to be realised, projects included in the VEDP (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements lower-tier Appropriate for Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the VEDP is not part and does not contribute towards.
+Implementation of the VEDP shall be consistent with and conform with the NPF, RSES and lower-tier land use plans, including provisions development, sustainable relating to environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
+In order to be realised, projects included in the VEDP (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including for lower-tier requirements Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework, of which the VEDP is not part and does not contribute towards.